 This easy gluten-free Sausage & Quinoa Dressing with Cranberries is high-protein and so packed with flavor, you won’t miss the bread.
 Fluffy quinoa is the base with flavorful wild boar sausage, exotic mushrooms, leeks, and a hit of sweet-tart cranberries.

 For a full-on gourmet departure, fill your bird with a simple loose dressing of just a few choice yet intense ingredients; for example, Wild Boar Sausage and minced bits of turkey liver sautéed with prunes plumped in black tea, and golden raisins darkened in port – you will, of course, throw the port in too.

 If you decide to forgo stuffing altogether, and brave the ensuing riot, or cook your dressing outside of the bird in a baking dish, you can still make good use of the cavity.
 There is a method of stuffing intended only to add flavor to the meat.
 Simply place rough chopped onions and carrots lightly sautéed with a sprig of fresh tarragon, or tart apples with the skins pierced, inside the cavity.
 You then remove and discard these dressings after cooking.

 One of Ariane’s favorite things to do when not cooking the stuffing inside the bird is to instead put a few pieces of garlic confit in the cavity.
 To make garlic confit, melt enough rendered duck fat in a saucepan to generously cover your peeled cloves of garlic, and simmer gently over medium heat until the garlic becomes soft.
 You’ll be delighted with how delicious these little babies are, without that sharp garlicky edge.
-Make a big batch and keep them in the refrigerator to use for everything from spreading on bread to flavoring your mashed potatoes.
+Make a big batch and keep them in the refrigerator for everything from spreading on bread to flavoring your mashed potatoes.